What is the legal definition of domestic abuse in Hawaii?

 There are two types of orders for protection that can be issued by the family court in cases of domestic abuse.

 Temporary restraining orders (TRO).
-A temporary restraining order can be granted at the time you apply for your order for protection without prior notice to the abuser and without him/her being present in court.1 It is valid for up to 180 days or until an order for protection becomes effective, whichever happens first.
+A temporary restraining order can be granted at the time you apply for your order for protection without prior notice to the abuser and without him/her being present in court.1 It is valid for up to 180 days or until a final order for protection becomes effective, whichever happens first.
 Generally, a hearing on the TRO will take place within 15 days.
 At the hearing, the abuser can try to “show cause” (prove) why the TRO should be discontinued.2 For information on the protections you can get in a TRO, see How can an order for protection help me?